PGG Wrightson shares rally after earnings upgrade

 Chairman Rodger Finlay said that following the strong half-year result announced in February, the company had continued to see solid demand.

-"On the back of this strong financial performance, the Board has determined to lift our operating EBITDA guidance for the full year from $62 million to around $66m."
+"On the back of this strong financial performance, the Board has determined to lift our operating EBITDA guidance for the full year from $62 million to around $66m," he said.

 "Our third quarter trading has exceeded expectations with Retail, Livestock, and Real Estate all experiencing solid demand."